ilievski97/AppAndServerForCarRenting/README.md

-# AppAndServerForCarRenting
+# Car rental app
 Ionic and nodejs

-Fast prototype from an ionic start up template and a nodejs server
+A small prototype from an ionic start up template and nodejs for the server

 Added app features:
 1. User can edit his profile photo,email,password,address